DS202-at-ISU/lab-3-lab-3-team-5-1/README.md

     ##           <int>
     ## 1            57

+Filtered the deaths and returns to include onlu rows where the column value is “YES.”
+Then counted the rows to give the total number of deaths and returns respectively.
+The code proves the statement above to be correct.

 #### Isabel’s Work:

 “I counted 89 total deaths — some unlucky Avengers7 are basically Meat